 The cottage used to be a working pottery, hence its name, and there are some wonderful old features, like oak beams and exposed stone work that give it buckets of character.
-It's a bit of a Tardis inside too, with a good sized kitchen, bathroom (with bath and shower), upstairs bedroom and a large sitting room.
+It's a bit of a Tardis inside too, with a good sized kitchen, bathroom (with shower over a bath), upstairs bedroom and a large sitting room.

-The Pottery has a homely feel with all the usual mod cons (minus a dishwasher).
+The Pottery has a homely feel with all the usual mod cons, though please note, there's no Wifi at the moment - so a real chance to escape from it all!
 There's parking next to the cottage and it shares a mature, colourful garden with the owner's home which is close by.
-Rowlestone's small picturesque Norman church, with it's renowned stone carvings is right next door, and the biggest treat of all (march-october) is a 2 minute walk will take you to Rowlestone Court Farm, where you can enjoy their award-winning ice cream.
+Rowlestone's small picturesque Norman church, with its renowned stone carvings is right next door, and the biggest treat of all (march-october) is a 2 minute walk will take you to Rowlestone Court Farm, where you can enjoy their award-winning ice cream.
 Seriously good!!
-No need to travel far to eat out either - Ewyas Harold is just 5 minutes drive away and has two pubs serving food, as well as a popular Fish and Chip shop.
+No need to travel far to eat out either - Ewyas Harold is just 5 minutes drive and has two pubs serving food, as well as a popular Fish and Chip shop.
 There's also a village store, Post Office and two Butchers.

 Rowlestone is a great base to explore the wonderful Wye Valley - and the Forest of Dean and Brecon Beacons are within easy reach too.
 If you want a change from wide open spaces, then why not take a trip to the Cathedral city of Hereford (25 mins), or Abergavenny with its bustling markets (25 mins), the pretty border town of Monmouth (35 mins), or beautiful, book-tastic Hay-on-Wye!
 (45 mins).
 And if you fancy going a little further afield, Bristol, Cardiff, Chepstow, Worcester and Cheltenham are all within easy reach.